Mark Loughridge and Michele Williams Professor of Neurology and Professor of Neuroscience and of Neurosurgery

 Dr. Nihal C. de Lanerolle holds the rank of Professor of Neurosurgery and Neurobiology.
 A Fulbright Senior Scholar and Corresponding Member of the German League Against Epilepsy, he is the recipient of the higher doctoral degree of Doctor of Science from the University of Sussex, England.
 He has served as a Member of the National Institute of Mental Health study Section on "Cognitive Functional Neuroscience", as a Member of the "Sensory, Motor and Cognitive Neuroscience Fellowships Study...

-Assistant Professor of Laboratory Medicine and of Neurosurgery
+Associate Professor of Laboratory Medicine

 Associate Director, Clinical Chemistry Laboratory, Yale-New Haven Hospital